wkhere/bcl/NOTES.md

 bind tunnel:"name1","name2" -> slice
 ```

-Note: as of v0.12.1 binding blocks by name is implemented only for the case of
-a single named block.

 Rules for bind targets based on a target type:

 - `struct`: target is a ptr-to-struct of a type matching the block type